 What activities can you enjoy while staying at the Mission Bay RV campground?
-For one thing, you'll have a waveless little beach to enjoy...perfect for families with babies, toddlers and preschoolers.
-(You can see the little beach by the RV park in the photo to your right.)
+For one thing, you'll have a waveless beach to enjoy...perfect for families with babies, toddlers and preschoolers.
+(You can see the beach by the RV park in the photos on this page.)

 Naturally, you'll be able to enjoy the facilities of huge Mission Bay park.
 As you can see in the image below, Mission Bay's park is grassy and tree-shaded.
 Mission Bay Park has a boat launch not far from the RV campsites, where you can take your boat or wave runner out for some fun.